Mount Congreve House and Gardens

 At one point we rode through forest and had a peak at the fairies :)

-Then we doubled back about ~3 km from Kilmeadan Rail Station to visit Mount Congreve!
+Anyway, after a quick rest, we cycled back about ~3 km from Kilmeadan Rail Station to visit Mount Congreve!

 Mount Congreve Gardens